Argon-ops/argon-slim/README.md

 Put the files in this repo into the **Assets** folder of your Unity project.
 The easiest way to do this is to clone this repository into your Assets folder.
 Alternately, a version of Argon will be available on the Asset Store soon but it will mostly lag behind this repo.

 ## Blender
-Two ways to install the Blender addon: from a zip file or from the [source files](https://github.com/Argon-ops/argon-ble) using the boot script.
+Two ways to install the Blender addon: from a zip file or from [source](https://github.com/Argon-ops/argon-ble).

 ## Option 1: Blender from the zip file
 * Open Blender and open a **Preferences** view